 As part of Ohio State's international strategy, the Office of International Affairs is responsible for cultivating and nurturing the growth of global perspectives at Ohio State.

 The Ohio State University believes that a global university is one in which international experiences and perspectives are fully integrated into its teaching, research and engagement mission, and that if universities are to prosper, they must be global in orientation, reach and reputation.
-To enhance the university’s rich history of global engagement and build upon the university’s international successes, Ohio State launched an international strategic planning process in mid-April 2019 that will result in an ‘International Strategic Plan 2020-2025’ to be presented to the President and Provost for approval in April 2020 for implementation in spring 2020.
+To enhance the university’s rich history of global engagement and build upon the university’s international successes, Ohio State launched an ‘International Strategic Plan 2020-2025’ that was presented to the President and Provost for approval on June 30, 2020.

 For more information and to offer your thoughts, please visit: https://oaa.osu.edu/international-strategic-planning#Offer-your-thoughts.

-Area studies centers advance knowledge and awareness of international cultures and world regions.
+Area Studies Centers advance knowledge and awareness of international cultures and world regions.
 The centers work with departments to identify programmatic needs; sponsor a wide range of academic activities, including lectures, symposia, conferences, and library resources; and conduct outreach activities for P-12 students and teachers.
-Area studies centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and Foreign Language Area Studies (FLAS) fellowships.
-Ohio State has five area studies centers, three with full Title VI NRC and FLAS funding*:
+Some of the Area Studies Centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and/or Foreign Language Area Studies (FLAS) fellowships.
+Ohio State has five Area Studies Centers, three with Title VI funding through NRC† and/or FLAS*:

 The Center for Latin American Studies offers a variety of funding opportunities for faculty, students, and external scholars.
 Please visit https://clas.osu.edu/funding for more information.